Crab Run Lane Truss Bridge

-Crab Run Lane Truss Bridge is a historic Truss bridge located on State Route 645 in McDowell, Highland County, Virginia.
-It was built in 1896, by the West Virginia Bridge Works of Wheeling, West Virginia.
-It is a single-span, four-panel pony truss measuring 39 ft long, 12 ft 6 in wide, and 5 ft 2 in tall.
-Much of the bridge is constructed of bent and straight steel railroad rails.
+Crab Run Lane Truss Bridge is a historic bridge located on State Route 645 in McDowell, Highland County, Virginia.
+Built in 1896, it is a single-span pony truss design, constructed of bent and straight steel railroad rails.
 The bridge was taken out of service for vehicular traffic in 1994; it is now used to carry pedestrian and bicycle traffic.
 The bridge was listed on the National Register of Historic Places in 2009.